Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Preliminary Evidence

 One might argue that pledges of immediate payment are merely cheap talk and do not reflect true commitment.
 Table~\ref{tab:commitment_walkaway_time} evaluates this claim using OLS regressions that relate bargaining outcomes to price concessions and commitment language in buyer messages.
 The independent variables include the discount, defined as the difference between the list price and the offer amount divided by the list price, and an indicator for whether the buyer pledged immediate payment in the offer message.
 The dependent variable is an acceptance indicator in column~1, a walkaway indicator in column~2, and $\log(1+\text{purchase time})$ in column~3, where time is measured in days.
 Column~1 uses 5,913 observed matches in which the buyer made an offer.
 Column~2 restricts attention to the 3,901 matches in which the offer was accepted, and column~3 further restricts to the 3,880 matches in which the product was eventually purchased.

 Turning to the results, more aggressive discounts reduce the likelihood of acceptance: a 10 percentage point increase in the discount lowers the acceptance probability by approximately 13.6 percentage points.
 By contrast, offers accompanied by an immediate payment pledge are 26.8 percentage points more likely to be accepted, holding the discount constant.
 This acceptance premium is equivalent to an increase of about 19.6\% in the allowable discount while holding the acceptance probability fixed, consistent with Proposition~\ref{prop:commit_premium}.
 Column~2 shows that buyers who pledge immediate payment are 8.9 percentage points less likely to walk away after acceptance.
-Finally, column~3 shows that, conditional on eventual sale, pledged buyers complete purchases about 14\% faster $(\exp(-0.152)-1)$.
-Together, these results indicate that pledges of immediate payment reduce reneging and post agreement delay and are therefore typically honored in practice.
+Finally, column~3 shows that, conditional on eventual sale, pledged buyers complete purchases about 15\% faster $(\exp(-0.162)-1)$.
+Together, these results indicate that pledges of immediate payment reduce reneging and post-agreement delay and are therefore typically honored in practice.
+Given these results, I treat counteroffers with pledge of immediate payment as committed offers and those without as non-committed offers.